TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

         public function generatorCreatesBasicRecord()
         {
             // styleguide generator uses DataHandler for some parts.
 DataHandler needs an
-            // initialized BE user with admin right and the live workspace.
+            // initialized backend user with admin right and the live workspace.
             Bootstrap::initializeBackendUser();
             $GLOBALS['BE_USER']->user['admin'] = 1;
             $GLOBALS['BE_USER']->user['uid'] = 1;